-Your personal situation and circumstances will determine whether you choose to buy or rent your rooms when setting up a new practice.
+Your personal situation and circumstances may determine whether you or the group choose to buy or rent your rooms when setting up a new practice.

 However, making the most of your decision requires you to know what to look out for.